Apply to the Pardee RAND Graduate School

 - Ability to handle the demands of a highly rigorous doctoral program

 The letter of recommendation process is entirely online.
 You will be asked to provide the name, job title, organization/company, and work email address for three individuals.
-Once you submit this information, our online system will generate a request to each of your recommenders by email, instructing them to upload a PDF of their letter of recommendation through a secure portal.
-Please note it is the applicant's responsibility to notify the recommenders in advance that they will be contacted by the Pardee RAND Graduate School and to ask them to complete their letter before the deadline.
+Once you submit this information, our online system will generate a request to each of your recommenders by email within three business days, instructing them to upload a PDF of their letter of recommendation through a secure portal.
+Please note it is the applicant's responsibility to notify the recommenders in advance that they will be contacted by the Pardee RAND Graduate School and to ask them to complete their letter well in advance of the application deadline.

 Applicants are advised to check the status of their letters of recommendation by logging in to the Populi application system.
-A green check will indicate if your letter for that recommender has been received.
-Please do not contact the PRGS admissions office.
+A green checkmark will indicate if your letter for that recommender has been received.
+Please do not contact the PRGS Admissions Office.

-Official undergraduate and graduate school transcripts from all institutions you have attended since completing high school.
-Transcripts should show a record of all courses completed, along with degree confirmation.
-Request the schools to send these copies to you in sealed envelopes.
+Please submit unofficial undergraduate and graduate school transcripts from all institutions you have attended since completing high school.
+Transcripts should show a record of all courses currently enrolled in and completed, along with degree confirmation.

 Pardee RAND Graduate School